leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/materials/grease_pencil_shader.rst

       UV Factor
          The image size along the stroke.

+.. _bpy.types.MaterialGPencilStyle.use_stroke_holdout:

+Holdout
+   Removes the color from strokes underneath the current by using it as a mask.

 Alignment
    Defines how to align the *Dots* and *Squares* along the drawing path and with the object's rotation.